 Information Reported as Required by State Statute

-Pursuant to §9-7a (c), the Commission is required to provide the following information concerning its activities:
+Pursuant to Conn.
+Gen. Statutes Sec.
+9-7a (c), the Commission is required to provide the following information concerning its activities:

-Of the 244 investigations conducted and cases closed within the state, the following municipalities had more than one complaint:
+Of the 199 new complaints docketed during this fiscal year, the following municipalities had more than one complaint:

 Bristol, Bridgeport, Cheshire, Hartford, Manchester, Middlebury, New Britain, New Haven, Plainville, Stafford Springs, Southbury, Waterbury, Wethersfield, West Haven, Wolcott, and Woodstock.

 Of the 165 new cases and 56 prior year cases that were closed this fiscal year, 107 resulted in monetary penal sanctions (late filing fees, civil penalties or forfeitures), 8 resulted in reprimands or orders to comply, 22 were dismissed with finding of no violation and 28 resulted in compliance with no further action taken.
 There were 101 additional complaints that remained open at the close of the fiscal year.